ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 // When using fail
 if (!form.valid) return fail(400, removeFiles({ form }));

-// Vhen returning just the form: return removeFiles({ form })
+// When returning just the form: return removeFiles({ form })

 // message and setError works as usual: